Northshore Council Advocates for all Children

 Click on the links below to learn more...

-- It's Time to Identify Your PTA's Legislative Assembly Voting Delegates - Legislative Assembly will be held remotely through the Whova App on October 21 and October 22, 2023.
-Registration will open soon!
+- It's Time to Identify Your PTA's Legislative Assembly Voting Delegates - Legislative Assembly is happening October 26 and October 27, 2024, at Seattle Pacific University.

 PTA Legislative Platform